offset-free paging for sqlalchemy

 This library implements keyset-based paging for SQLAlchemy (both ORM and core).

-This library has been tested with PostgreSQL and MariaDB/MySQL.
-It should work with other SQLAlchemy-supported databases to provided they support row( syntax (see below).
+This library is tested with PostgreSQL, MariaDB/MySQL and SQLite.
+It should work with other SQLAlchemy-supported databases too, provided they implement lexicographic tuple comparison; e.g. (1,2) > (0,4) should be true.

 A lot of people use SQL’s OFFSET syntax to implement paging of query results.
 The trouble with that is, the more pages you get through, the slower your query gets.
 Also, if the results you’re paging through change frequently, it’s possible to skip over or repeat results between pages.
 Keyset paging avoids these problems: Selecting even the millionth page is as fast as selecting the first.